 Morgan has been strongly influenced by her father, who grew up in Seattle with next to nothing.
-At age 17, he joined the Marine Corps then went on to become a diver, building bridges underwater off the coasts of Caribbean countries.
-He ended up becoming the superintendent of a marine construction company.
-Now, he’s a happy resident of Myrtle Beach who plays golf 6 days a week and takes his dog Penny on daily beach trips.
+At age 17, he joined the Marine Corps then went on to become a diver, building underwater off the coasts of Caribbean countries.
+Now, he’s a happy resident of myrtle beach who plays golf 6 days a week and takes his dog Penny on daily beach trips.

 - Hometown: Monmouth County, NJ